- TOEFL, TOEIC, GMAT: Which English Exam Should Your Choose?

 Again, you have to think long and hard about why you want a certificate to prove your level in English and subsequently choose the one that best suits your needs.
 However, you should never forget that all of these qualifications are internationally recognised and look great on your CV, too!

 When it comes to providing English tutorials, you have to highlight them well in order to get your first customers.
 Once you've given a few quality tutorials, your clients will stay and spread the word.
-Soon your English course will be the most popular in the area and you’ll have a group of loyal customers.
+Soon your English classes Sydney will be the most popular in the area and you’ll have a group of loyal customers.

 When Is A Degree In English Enough?